0xchase/0xchase.github.io/content/cv2.md

 Led the design and implementation of a "boot-camp" for people joining the software team of SEDS at the University of Maryland, to introduce them to the skills needed to develop software for satellites.

 {{< button href="https://gohugo.io/" icon="download" >}}Course Website{{< /button >}}

----

-## Other

-### UMD Philosophy Club - President

-I was president of the UMD philosophy club for 2 years.
-We had weekly meetings covering topics in philosophy and bi-weekly socials.
-This experience significantly improved my ability to think methodically, reason clearly, form cogent arguments, lead group discussions, and foster substantive conversations.